Marek200253/Marek200253/README.md

 - WHOAMI? - @Marek200253
 - My interest is in App development
-- 🌱 I’m currently learning .NET & python
+- 🌱 I’m currently learning .NET & JS
 - 📫 You can reatch me...
 maybe there \\/
 <br />